FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/virtual_machine/wasm.md

 **_ Description _**

-Obtain the address of the caller who initiates the contract call at the beginning of the call chain, and allocate the memory area for storing the caller's address in advance.。Unlike the 'getCaller' interface, the caller address obtained by this interface must be an external account address.。
+Obtain the address of the caller who initiates the contract call at the beginning of the call chain, and allocate the memory area for storing the caller's address in advance。Unlike the 'getCaller' interface, the caller address obtained by this interface must be an external account address。

 **_ Parameters _**